-Google Docs / Sheets for easy collaboration on documents.
-Other options: Dropbox, Google Photos.
+Google Docs / Sheets – Easy collaboration on documents.
+Other options: Dropbox, Google Photos

-Google Forms – Free way to collection information.
+Google Forms – A free way to collect information.
 We use Google forms, and there are some design elements available.
 Other options: Wufoo Forms, SurveyMonkey

 Google Workspace (formerly G Suite) – This is a suite of products you pay for.
 It’s great for teams.
 Other options: Microsoft Teams